Johnnysnipes90/credit-fear-clustering/README.md

 # Credit Fear Clustering: Exploring Household Financial Behavior
 This notebook explores household financial behavior using data from the Survey of Consumer Finances (SCF).
 My goal is to segment households into distinct groups based on credit fearfulness, analyzing characteristics such as assets, income, race, age, and debt.

+## Overview

+This Dash application performs K-Means clustering on a dataset, allowing users to explore high-variance features and determine whether to trim them before clustering.
+It also provides interactive visualizations, including a bar plot of feature variance and a scatter plot of clustered data.

+## Features

+- High Variance Feature Analysis: Displays a bar plot of high-variance features to help decide if trimming is necessary.

+- K-Means Clustering: Implements clustering with selectable k values.

+- PCA for Dimensionality Reduction: Uses Principal Component Analysis (PCA) for visualization.

+- Interactive Dashboard: Built with Dash for real-time user interaction.

 The project follows these key steps:
 ✅ Exploratory Data Analysis (EDA) – Understanding trends and distributions ✅ Unsupervised Learning (Clustering) – Grouping households into meaningful clusters